canonical/open-documentation-academy/ubuntu-desktop/explanation/what-ubuntu-is-made-from.md

 A shell is a command-line interface, a non-graphical way to interact with the operating system.
 You can access it by launching a Terminal application.

-For example, to see your working directory, run `pwd`.
-To list files in your current directory, you run `ls`.
+For example, you can run the following:

+- `pwd`: Shows your working directory.
+- `ls`: Lists files in your current directory.
 See [The Linux command line for beginners](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) for more information about Linux commands.

-A shell ends with `$` for non-root users and `#` for root users.
+The terminal prompt ends with `$` for non-root users and `#` for root users.

-There are several types of shells available:
+There are several types of shells available, including:

-- Bourne Again Shell (bash):
+- sh
+- bash
+- fish
-- shell (sh), etc.
+- zsh

 You can automate tasks in a shell.
 To do that, define your task in a shell script that ends with a `.sh` file type.
 Then, make the script executable and run it.
 For example, you can write a script that greets you with hello and displays the time.